epfl-ada/ada-2023-project-charisma/README.md

 # How Music Moves Movies

 ## Abstract:
-Hit musical numbers from the blockbuster movies ‘Dilwale Dulhania Le Jayenge’ and ‘Titanic’ continue to occupy a special place in people’s hearts even today. _“Where words fail, music speaks.”_ This might make you think: What are the secret ingredients of music that enrapture all of us and how does it add magic to movies?
-With this thought in mind, we will use our [Spotify Dataset](https://drive.google.com/file/d/1THSbO-U5ZIc-K8-NL3pYrrS2utNjUf5f/view?usp=share_link) to find out the dominant music attributes (danceability, energy, valence, etc.) in different genres of movies globally so as to possibly reveal any connections between the dominant type of music in a particular movie genre and the cultural identity of a particular country.
-Subsequently, we will observe the change in the overall attribute mix of music and its interplay with the changes in the overall genre and emotions portrayed by the movies across the years.
+Hit musical numbers from the blockbuster movies ‘Dilwale Dulhania Le Jayenge’ and ‘Titanic’ continue to occupy a special place in people’s hearts even today.
+This might make you think: What are the secret ingredients of music that enrapture all of us and how does it add magic to the movies?
+With this thought in mind, we will use the CMU Movie Summary Corpus and our [Spotify Dataset](https://drive.google.com/file/d/1THSbO-U5ZIc-K8-NL3pYrrS2utNjUf5f/view?usp=share_link) to find out the dominant music attributes (danceability, energy, liveness, etc.) in different countries across the world so as to possibly reveal country-specific music styles for the top 3 countries (in our combined movie and music dataset).
+Subsequently, we will observe the change in music features and their interplay with the changes in the emotions portrayed by movies in the top 2 countries (in our combined movie, music and emotion dataset) across the years.
 Finally, we will connect all the dots to reveal how music moves movies towards success.

 ## Research Questions:
-1. What are the connections (if any) between the dominant type of music in a particular movie genre and the cultural identity of a particular country?
+1. What are the country-specific music styles?
-2. How has the overall attribute mix of music (in movies) changed (if so) across the years?
-What is its interplay (if any) with the change in the overall genre and emotions portrayed by the movies across the years?
+2. How has music (in movies) changed (if so) across the years?
+What is its interplay (if any) with the change in the emotions portrayed by the movies across the years?
 3. Can a certain music style move a movie towards success?
 If so, how?

 ## Additional Datasets: